profezzorn/ProffieOSDocs/troubleshooting/beep_codes.md

 title: What is it beeping?
 ---

-If you're using the DISABLE_TALKIE define to save memory, the spoken error messages from the ("What is it saying?" page)[/troubleshooting/what-is-it-saying.md] will be replaced with beeps.
+If you're using the DISABLE_TALKIE define to save memory, the spoken error messages from the ["What is it saying?" page](/troubleshooting/what-is-it-saying.md) will be replaced with beeps.
 This page will let you figure out what those beeps mean.
-Once you figure out which one is is, go to the (What is it saying? page)[/troubleshooting/what-is-it-saying.html] to find out what to do about it.
+Once you figure out which one is is, go to the [What is it saying? page](/troubleshooting/what-is-it-saying.html) to find out what to do about it.

 Try clicking on each line to hear what it sounds like.